KestrelComputer/kestrel-3-users-guide/manuscript/chapter-5.md

 ### Data Stack Contents

-The calling program MUST place some parameters on the data stack.
+The launching program MUST place some parameters on the data stack.
 This information provides the called application with the system-level linkage it needs to follow the user's specific instructions through command parameterization,